r-hub/blog/content/post/2020-11-24-url-checks/index.md

 To not have your submission unexpectedly slowed down by an URL invalidity, it is crucial to have CRAN URL checks run on your package before submission, either locally with `R CMD check` or the urlchecker package, or via using WinBuilder.

 [^1]: Furthermore, the guidance (and therefore roxygen2 implementation) sometimes change, so it's good to know this could happen to you --- hopefully this won't scare you away for adding cross-references! <a href="https://www.mail-archive.com/r-package-devel@r-project.org/msg05504.html" class="uri">https://www.mail-archive.com/r-package-devel@r-project.org/msg05504.html</a>

-[^2]: At the moment of writing, it might fail to warn you of invalid [plain URLs in vignettes](https://github.com/r-lib/urlchecker/issues/4).